thanush-ramesh/Accenture-Data-Analytics-and-Visualization/README.md

-# Data Analytics and Visualization Project
+# Social Media Content Data Analytics and Visualization Project
 This repository contains my submission for the Data Analytics & Visualization Project, which is designed to bring data to life using analytics & Visualization.

 **The program is divided into Four tasks :**